zhufuyi/sponge/README.md

 Copy `http://localhost:8080/swagger/index.html` to your browser and test the api interface.

-Way 2: Run in docker
+Way 2: Run in docker.
+Prerequisite: `docker` and `docker-compose` are already installed.

 ```bash
 # Build the docker image